viamrobotics/viam_flutter_hotspot_provisioning_widget/README.md

   hotspotPrefix: 'your-hotspot-prefix',  // Must match viam-defaults.json & must be at least 3 characters long
   hotspotPassword: 'your-hotspot-password', // Must match viam-defaults.json
   promptForCredentials: false, // Use hardcoded credentials
-  isNewMachine: true, // Set to true for new machines, false for reconnecting existing machines
+  overrideFragment: true, // Set to true for new machines, false for reconnecting existing machines
   replaceHardware: false, // Set to true when replacing hardware and want to apply saved robot config
   robotConfig: null, // Optional, pass saved robot config when replaceHardware is true );